Updated 3 weeks ago

 How does an EMP work?

-Basically, an nuclear EMP disrupts the earth’s magnetic field to such a great degree that it causes electrons to go spiraling out all over the place, spontaneously zapping electronics in its path.
-There are three phases to an nuclear EMP, E1, E2, and E3.
+Basically, a nuclear EMP disrupts the earth’s magnetic field to such a great degree that it causes electrons to go spiraling out all over the place, spontaneously zapping electronics in its path.
+There are three phases to a nuclear EMP: E1, E2, and E3.

 E1 is the most damaging and fast-acting pulse, a huge burst of gamma radiation that saturates every meter of air within its considerable range with up to 50,000 volts of electricity within a few nanoseconds of the nuclear explosion.